Skip to main content

 Is Seventh College's Residence Life office offering in-person apartment tours?

-Potential and incoming residents are encouraged to view information under Seventh College Residence Life for apartment information.
+Potential and incoming residents are encouraged to view information under Seventh College Residence Life for apartment information for layouts and virtual tours.

 How do I find Off-Campus Housing?